Matt Dumba

-Mathew Dumba (born July 25, 1994) is a Canadian professional ice hockey defenceman and alternate captain for the Minnesota Wild of the National Hockey League (NHL).
-Dumba was selected with the seventh overall pick by the Wild in the first round of the 2012 NHL Entry Draft.
+Mathew Dumba (born July 25, 1994) is a Canadian professional ice hockey defenceman for the Pittsburgh Penguins of the National Hockey League (NHL).
+Dumba was selected with the seventh overall pick by the Minnesota Wild in the first round of the 2012 NHL entry draft, with whom he spent his first ten seasons.
+He has also played for the Arizona Coyotes, Tampa Bay Lightning and Dallas Stars.
 Dumba previously played junior with the Red Deer Rebels and briefly for the Portland Winterhawks of the Western Hockey League (WHL).

 Early life

 Dumba is of Filipino (maternal) and Romanian and German (paternal) descent.
 He was born in Regina, Saskatchewan, and learned to skate at age three.
 His family later moved to Calgary, Alberta, where he played his minor hockey in Calgary with the Crowchild Minor Hockey Association.
-Dumba spent the 2009-10 season with the Edge School for Athletes in the Canadian Sport School Hockey League.
+Dumba spent the 2009–10 season with the Edge School for Athletes in the Canadian Sport School Hockey League.